docker/docs/desktop/containerd/index.md

     >
     > If an older version is installed, the Docker daemon will report an error: **Multiple platforms feature is currently not supported for docker driver.
 Please switch to a different driver**.
     Install a newer version of Buildx following the instructions on [Docker Buildx Manual download](../../build/buildx/install/#manual-download).
 * The Containerd Image Store feature and Kubernetes cluster support in Docker Desktop 4.12.0 are incompatible at the moment.
-Disable the containerd integration feature from the Experimental features tab if you are using the Kubernetes   from Docker Desktop.
+Disable the Containerd Image Store feature if you are using the Kubernetes from Docker Desktop.

 ## Feedback